semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 go build -v .
 ```

-The last three commands use Go's built-in toolset to download dependencies, test and build the micro service.
+The last three commands use Go's built-in toolset to download dependencies, test, and build the microservice.

 ![Build job for billing app](./figures/04-go-build1.png){ width=95% }

 ### 3.2.2 Users service

-Let’s add a second application in the pipeline.
-Add a new block.
-Then, add the commands to install and test a Ruby application.
+Let’s add a second application to the pipeline.
+Create a new block.
+Then, add the commands to install and test the Ruby app:

 ``` bash
 sem-version ruby 2.5